CodeusTech/Xita/README.md

-# XCSL Cross-Compiler (AArch64)
+# Xita Cross-Compiler (AArch64)
 #### Version: v0.24

-This respository provides the Linux-to-XCS cross compiler.
-This **X-Ita Control System (XCS)** compiler targets ARM's AArch64 architecture.
+This respository provides the Linux-to-Xita cross compiler.
+This **X-Ita Control System** compiler targets ARM's AArch64 architecture.
 As of the current version, it specifically targets BCM 2837 (Rasberry Pi 3 B+).
 However, it could be adapted to fit other AArch64 chips with ease.

 ### Table of Contents